Veto2922/Movie-Recommender-System-content-based-/README.md

 ## About the Project

 This project is dedicated to constructing an advanced movie recommendation system by leveraging popularity and content-based filtering.
-The model integrates diverse data features, such as genres, cast, crew, plot overview, release year, runtime, keywords, vote average, and director information, obtained from a comprehensive dataset of several thousand films.
+The model integrates diverse data features, such as genres, cast, crew, overview, release year, runtime, keywords, vote average, and director information, obtained from a comprehensive dataset of several thousand films.
 The recommendation system employs advanced techniques like cosine similarity and Euclidean distance to enhance the accuracy and personalization of movie suggestions.

 ### Website Overview